mitchm001/Ticker_Repo/src/README.txt

 npm install react
 npm install react-apexcharts

+npm run dev - to run the application

 1) Rename the file ".env_sample" to ".env"

 2) Create a free account with twelvedata, get your API key and enter it into your .env file